 Xinhua Silk Road: Young people from 16 foreign countries join Shanghai Int'l Sister Cities Youth Camp to experience Chinese culture

-BEIJING, July 23, 2024 /PRNewswire/ -- The 2024 Shanghai International Sister Cities Youth Camp, hosted by Putuo District Education Bureau, was held in Shanghai from July 3 to 16.
+BEIJING, July 23, 2024 /CNW/ -- The 2024 Shanghai International Sister Cities Youth Camp, hosted by Putuo District Education Bureau, was held in Shanghai from July 3 to 16.

 Themed on "Communication, Cooperation, Friendship and Understanding", this year's event attracted 89 foreign youths from 16 countries to participate.